UC Records Retention Schedule Update Project

 The University of California Records Management Committee has published, effective August 1, 2013, an extensive update to the existing system-wide UC Records Retention Schedule.
 The updated sections of the schedule reflect new legal requirements, evolving business practices, current data privacy standards, and also acknowledge the increasing use of technology for records management.
-As a campus of the University of California, UCSB follows the UC Record Retention Schedule.
+As a campus of the University of California, UC Santa Barbara follows the UC Records Retention Schedule.

 How do I use the UC Records Retention Schedule?

 Search by typing into the search box keywords related to the type of records you are looking for, or browse by category.
 The record items have hyperlinks that you can click on to view the entry in its entirety.

 The schedule is media neutral and applies to all records – electronic or paper.